oskarvid/Selma/README.md

 # Germline Variant Calling Pipeline built in Snakemake

+## Disclaimer
+Active development of this pipeline has moved to https://github.com/elixir-no-nels/snakemake_germline, this version of the workflow is saved for legacy purposes.
+The new version is adapted for usage on (TSD)[https://www.uio.no/tjenester/it/forskning/sensitiv/], it is much more complex and uses advanced features to increase the generalizability of usage.
+The version in this repository is more suitable for single sample usage for users who know their way around snakemake.

+## Introduction
 The Snakefile is adapted to run inside a docker container that I prepared for the pipeline.
 Either download it manually with `docker pull oskarv/snakemake-germline-tools` or run the start script and it'll get downloaded automatically if it isn't already downloaded.
 Alternatively build it manually with the Dockerfile.